dotnet/project-system/docs/build-acceleration.md

 ## Giving feedback

-If you encounter an issue with build acceleration, please [file an issue](https://github.com/dotnet/project-system/issues/new/choose) and we will investigate whether it's something that can be addressed.
+If you encounter an issue with build acceleration, please review the [open issue list](https://github.com/dotnet/project-system/issues?q=is%3Aissue+label%3AFeature-Build-Acceleration) to see whether it already exists.
+If so you can vote and comment on that issue.
+Otherwise, [file a new issue](https://github.com/dotnet/project-system/issues/new/choose) and we will investigate whether it's something that can be addressed.